boodeptraiz/tikbot.app/README.md

 Whether you’re on your phone, tablet, or computer, there’s a TikTok downloader method for you:

-1. Download TikTok Videos Online (No App!):
+1. Download TikTok Videos Online: https://tikbot.app (No App!):

     How It Works: Paste the TikTok video link into an online downloader website.
 The website will extract the video and provide a download link.
     Pros: No software installation needed; works across devices; great for quick, occasional downloads.